cloudkoonly/litestartup-document/01-getting-started.md

 - ✓ Implement error handling and retries
 - ✓ Log email send events for debugging
 - ✓ Monitor delivery rates and bounce rates
-- ✓ Use webhooks to track email events
+- ✓ Use any event tracking option provided by LiteStartup (if enabled)

 ### Security